JuaanReis/vorin/README.md

 ## License

-MIT License.
+GPL License.
 See the `LICENSE` file for more details.